EnlightenAgency/EnlBase/README.md

-#Enl Front End Base Project
+#PD Front End Base Project

-The Enlighten Front End Base Project is a sample or starter project for proof of concept and a reference guide for structuring a project's front end code at Enlighten.
+The Perficient Digital Front End Base Project is a sample or starter project for proof of concept and a reference guide for structuring a project's front end code at Perficient Digital.
 It is not set in stone, as things change too fast, and a single base will not fit all projects.

-**See the [Enlighten Front End Standards](https://github.com/EnlightenAgency/EnlBase/wiki/Enlighten-Front-End-Standards) Wiki for more details.**
+**See the [Perficient Digital Front End Standards](https://github.com/EnlightenAgency/EnlBase/wiki/Enlighten-Front-End-Standards) Wiki for more details.**

 ###Recommended File Structure: